gothraven/Survey-Website/README.md

 ### How do I get set up? ###

 * Change the db_config.php to your data-base informations
+* Make sur you don't have another data-base that looks like ours
+* Import the data-base file db/db_project.sql to your dada_base
-* Import the data-base file db_project.sql to your dada_base
+* Import the data-base file db/db_project_data_filling.sql to your dada_base
 * Make sure you are using the lastest version of PHP
 * use : admin & admin for admin loging test
 * use : test & test for user login test